-Features include the impressive train sheds and roof, the station clock - made famous in the film 'Paddington' (Paul King, 2014) and the war memorial.
+Features include the impressive train sheds and roof, the station clock - made famous in the films Paddington and Paddington 2 (Paul King, 2014) and the war memorial.
 The Lawn area also offers opportunities, with several floors of retail.

 Within M25 area, Iconic landmarks, Stations, Victorian